4E71-NOP/FlexibleLampStack/readme.md

 ```sh
 meMyselfAndI@mypc:mydir$ docker-compose build ; docker-compose up
 ```
-Watch the logs scroll upward on the terminal for a moment and then it's up. use the `-d` option if you want to 'detach' the docker-compose command.
+Watch the logs scroll upward on the terminal for a moment and then it's up.
+Use the `-d` option if you want to 'detach' the docker-compose command.

-Break execution with `CTRL-C` (or stop it if it's detached).
+Break execution with `CTRL-C` (or stop it if it's detached `docker-compose down`).

 Then go back on the first terminal and change the previous command a little bit.
 ```sh
 meMyselfAndI@mypc:mydir$ ./buildComposer.sh 'php56 mariadb phpmyadmin'
 ```
-List (ls) file in the second terminal.
+List files (ls) in the second terminal.
 Now both *docker-compose* and *.env* files have been updated.
-Build & run again.
+Build & Up again.

 ---

-# Test
+# Make sure it works
 in `/data/www/html` there are 6 files.
 Those files will help you test everything is okay.
 * Demo_ConeriaScript.ttf
 * gd_image.php